1saulsh/bamazon/README.md

 Amazon-like storefront using MySQL and Node.js.
 It is comprised of an app for customer orders.

 The database is called 'amazon.db' with a Table called 'products'.
-Schema is attached in the schema.js file.
+Schema is attached in the schemasql.sql file.

-Bamazon uses these node modules: inquirer, mysql, and easy-table.
+This Bamazon requires 3 node modules: inquirer, mysql, and easy-table.

 img
 Customer Module